 The Middlebury men’s golf team is in the midst of its most successful years in school history.
-Over the past eight seasons, the Panthers have won the New England Small College Athletic Conference (NESCAC) Championship on six different occasions (2007, 2009, 2011, 2012, 2014, 2015), advancing to the NCAA Tournament in each of those six easons.
+Over the past nine seasons, the Panthers have won the New England Small College Athletic Conference (NESCAC) Championship on seven different occasions (2006, 2009, 2011, 2012, 2014, 2015, 2016), advancing to the NCAA Tournament in each of those seven seasons.
+Overall, Middlebury has claimed eight men’s conference crowns with the other coming in 1999.

 The spring season begins with practice in our dedicated indoor hitting area that is equipped with a video swing analyzer.
 Over the College’s spring break, the team heads south for a week of practice and competition before returning home.
 Upon their return, the Panthers take part in weekend tournaments, including the NESCAC Championship.